Patrick DeCorla-Souza, Tolling and Pricing Program Manager, FHWA

 First Part of a Webinar Series on Road Pricing Outreach

-Welcome everybody to the first of ultimately three mini-courses hosted by the Federal Highway Administration Office of Innovative Program Delivery on Road Pricing Outreach and Public Acceptance.
+Welcome everybody to the first of ultimately three mini-courses hosted by the Federal Highway Administration Center for Innovative Finance Support on Road Pricing Outreach and Public Acceptance.
 Our moderator today is John Doan who is with SRF Consulting.
 He will be introducing the presenters and leading us over to the Q&A later on.
 With that, I introduce John Doan.

 Good afternoon, everyone and good morning to the folks in the West Coast.
 Thank you for joining us.
 We are excited to have this opportunity to share with the folks on the line the lessons learned and the key findings and of the rich experiences from three very robust case studies that you will get to hear more about in this and the subsequent webinars.
 The title of this is IPD Road Pricing Public Acceptance and Outreach Webinar mini-course.
 And if that is that the webinar you signed up for, we are glad to have you and hope you'll learn something from the course and how.